Oasis (video game)

 Oasis is a turn-based strategy video game developed by American studio Mind Control Software and published for Microsoft Windows by PlayFirst in April 2005.
-Konami released a mobile phone port in 2006 and Electrified Games released an iPad version, renamed as Defense of the Oasis, in 2010.
-On August 25, 2020, the iPad version was published on Steam.
+Konami released a mobile phone port in 2006.
+Mind Control reacquired rights to the game from PlayFirst in 2010 and released an iPad version called Defense of the Oasis that same year.
+An iPad version was published on Steam in August 2020.
 Oasis is a casual game set in ancient Egypt that combines Civilization-style strategy and puzzle gameplay.
-Oasis "has been described as Civilization meets Minesweeper".
+Oasis has been described as "Civilization meets Minesweeper".

 Gameplay

 Each level of Oasis consists of a single screen with a 10x10 grid of randomly generated terrain.
 Initially the map is covered with fog of war, but the player may remove the fog from tiles by clicking on them.
 Each click reveals a single tile and takes a turn; 85 turns are available for each level.
 The eponymous oasis covers several squares of each level and lying in a random oasis tile is the obelisk which contains the level's glyph of power.
 The primary goal is to find the glyph and protect it from barbarians who attack after the 85th turn from tiles marked by blue cairns.
 To stop the barbarians from destroying the glyph the player must find cities and use them to mount a defense.
 The player wins the game by finding and defending 12 glyphs.

 Layered on top of the basic gameplay are eight scenarios.
 Each scenario presents a narrative about a different land and the story of a different leader rising to power.
 In the first scenario players assume the role of an Egyptian noble, the son of the murdered Falcon King, who wishes to rebuild the nation and disperse the fog that has plunged the nation into chaos since his father's murder.
 Each scenario has its own theme, and each level within a scenario is distinguished by a mix of special gameplay elements related to the theme, such as barbarian strongholds, jungles, islands, plagues, and others.

 Most tiles give the player a number of followers when revealed.
 Followers are a resource; the player may spend them to build roads or send them to work in the mines.
 Both activities also cost a turn.
 Cities connected by roads gradually grow whereas followers working in mines research combat technology.
 Both benefits accrue over time, which encourages early investments in mines and roads.
 Turns can also be spent searching cities which reveals either treasures or advisors.
 Most treasures provide an attack bonus to the population in that city.
 When found, advisors pledge to join the player if enough cities survive the barbarian attack.
 Advisors grant bonuses to the player and substantially alter playing strategy.